BlackPi3/har/README.md

 Troubleshooting checklist if `ModuleNotFoundError: No module named 'src'` reappears:
 * Confirm installation: `pip show har` (or whatever `[project].name` is).
 * Inspect site-packages link: `python -c "import src, inspect; print(src.__file__)"`.
 * Ensure no stale wheel in a different environment (reactivate env, reinstall).
+If needed, run as a module: `python -m experiments.run_trial ...`.

 This section documents the rationale so we do not repeat the previous trial-and-error phase.